From our Nova Scotia family to yours.

 Scott and Lisa’s children, Emily, Danielle and Vaughn, have grown up caring for and showing horses, attending 4-H events and competitions, and taking family trips to events like the Houston Rodeo in Houston, Texas.
 The last trip to Houston in 2018 inspired daughter Danielle to try her hand at showing with the Nova Scotia Angus Association and the Maritime Angus Association.

 Our Herd.
 Premium Angus Beef.
 From our Pasture to your Plate.

 Consumers are conscientious about their beef consumption and want it to be from humane, sustainable and hormone-free environments.
 The pandemic has highlighted the demand for local, premium products.
 Our happy cattle enjoy luscious pastures and hands-on care and attention.
 Our Black Angus herd of over 80 registered cattle is primarily a breeding herd.
 We are in the Canadian Angus Tags program.
 Our cattle roam pastures that span over 1000 acres for grazing, and we grow supplemental oats and haylage.
 Our premium angus beef is produced from our steers.
 A steer is a non breeding male, approximately 2.5 years of age.

 We are proud members of the Canadian Angus Association and all of its affiliations.
 These associations, along with our provincial federation and producers association, help inform our decisions and keep us current with best practices.
-We are proud members of the Nova Scotia Federation of Agriculture which is currently doing a campaign called Meet Your Farmer.
+We are proud members of the Nova Scotia Federation of Agriculture.
 Ashcroft Angus Farms have been featured in a number of news articles, locally, click here to read more!